Cornell-MAE-UG/spring-2025-portfolio-Yunxi-Wang/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a passion for product development and human-centered design.

 ---